ilzxc/trajectories/readme.md

 * max patch for applying the movement to a set of audio files

 Electron app: visual indication of paths (trajectories) and dynamics of motion (rests, accelerations).

-Trajectories exports:
+Trajectories exports a single multichannel `wav` file containing:

-* `doppler.wav` -- results of doppler data computation
+* `doppler` -- pitch-shift curve data according to doppler effect
-* `distance.wav` -- results of distance levels computation
+* `distance` -- square law for distance-based attenuation
-* `to be determined` -- results of x/y spatialization for HRTF rendering
+* results of x/y spatialization for HRTF rendering

 *TODO: finish this as things solidify*